 2. Comparing with Empty List to Check List is Empty

-The second option but is not efficient as the first one is to compare the given list to an empty list as in this case it will return true and then you can continue any operation you like to perform.
+The second option, which is not as efficient as the first, is to compare the given list to an empty list, which will return true in this case and allow you to proceed with whatever operation you want to perform.

 Let us see in the below example code for comparing the given list with an empty list.

 #initializing an empty list givenList = #Comparing List with Empty List if givenList == : print("List is Empty")

 List is Empty